 Listing Effort

-Mercari is the fastest to list on.
-Snap photos, fill in basic details, set a price, done.
-Poshmark is slightly more involved with its structured form. eBay is the most time-intensive, especially if you use item specifics, shipping calculators, and auction features properly.
+Mercari is the fastest: snap photos, fill in basics, set a price, done.
+Poshmark is slightly more involved. eBay is the most time-intensive, especially when you use item specifics, shipping calculators, and auction features properly.

 Daily Maintenance

-Poshmark requires the most: daily sharing is non-negotiable for visibility.
-Depop requires refreshing.
-Mercari is the most hands-off — use Smart Pricing to keep listings active and respond to messages. eBay falls in between, with occasional relisting and offer management.
+Poshmark requires the most — daily sharing is non-negotiable for visibility.
+Mercari is the most hands-off: Smart Pricing keeps listings active, and message volume is low. eBay falls in between, with occasional relisting and offer management.

 Buyer Communication

 Poshmark buyers negotiate through offers.
-Mercari buyers mix messages and offers. eBay buyers ask the most questions, especially for electronics and collectibles where specs matter.
+Mercari buyers mix messages and offers. eBay buyers ask the most questions, especially for electronics and collectibles.
 Budget your time accordingly.

 Getting Paid